DeanDodds/milestoneprojectone/README.md

 ### Content <a id="content"></a>
-   - All content written by Developoer
+   - All content written by Developer

 ### Media <a id="media"></a>